 “You don’t need to be!”
 Aerilyn interjected.
 I shook my head.

-“As long as you continue acting like unrefined ingrates, I will be taking every step with you.
+“As long as you continue acting like unrefined ingrates, I will take every step with you.
 Whatever foolishness you are attempting to accomplish, I will be on your heels as I chase you through the hell you lead us through.”

 “What is wrong with you?”
 Penelope finally spoke up.
 I reached over and gently patted her hand.